 Why does my camera work in some apps but not others?

-This means your camera hardware is fine, but the default camera app has issues.
-Try clearing camera app data or using a third-party camera app like Google Camera.
+This means that the hardware on your camera is fine, but the default camera app has problems.
+You could try deleting the camera app's data or using a different camera app, like Google Camera.

-Why is my front camera working but back camera not?
+Why is my front camera working but my back camera not?

 Written by Ahmad Khan